 Music inspires creativity

-Here in the Arts & Education Department we are all for kinds of creativity!
-And music improves children's creativity, which is a valuable skill to have.
+Here in the Arts & Education Department, we are all for kinds of creativity!
+And music improves children's imagination, which is a valuable skill.